 But the future’s looking up.
 More women are working than ever before, the UK has progressive maternity and flexible working legislation, and the percentage of women running their own companies, in senior leadership roles, and in Parliament continues to grow.

 Here at the Students’ Union, the track record isn’t great.
 Since 1952, there have been just 8 women presidents.
-Over the past decade, just 27% of all Exec Officers have been women, and there hasn’t been a female Activities Officer at all.
-No women have been elected into an Officer role in the past 2 years.

 So, what’s going on?

-We believe that women will not achieve equal representation until there’s a sea change educating them to be leaders, and developing their self-confidence so they know that they are strong, capable and inspirational.
+We believe that women will not achieve equal representation until there’s a sea of change educating them to be leaders, and developing their self-confidence so they know that they are strong, capable and inspirational.

 We are not happy to sit back and wait for gender equality to happen.
 That’s why, in such a key year marking women’s representation, we are launching our new Women in Leadership programme.